bakotaco/anchovy/README.md

 Introduction
 ------------

-Anchovy is a simple database migration tool.
-It is completely written in bourne shell to make it ultraportable and language agnostic.
+Anchovy is a simple but reliable database migration tool.
+It is written in bourne shell to make it portable and language agnostic.
 It comes with an extensive test suite, There is an extensive test suite defined in the tests directory.